 Is it hard to get a job without any experience on a resume?

 You can impress recruiters even without any experience on your resume.
-Writing a resume with no formal work experience means showcasing your skills and putting a spotlight on your education, extracurriculars and volunteering activities.
+Writing a resume with no formal work experience means showcasing your skills and highlighting your education, extracurriculars and volunteering activities.

-When you start putting together a resume, you might feel like you don’t have any relevant experience.
+When you start putting together a resume, you might feel like you lack relevant experience.
 However, you can demonstrate community involvement, abilities and willingness to work.

 Perhaps you worked part-time in school, tutored or babysat kids — be sure to include these experiences.
 You can also include extracurricular activities that help polish and develop new skills.